 During the second quarter of 2018, we recorded charges totaling \$96 million (\$76 million, or \$0.26 per share, after tax) related to certain severance and restructuring actions at our RMS business segment.
-We expect to recover a portion of the severance and restructuring charges through the pricing of our products and services to the U.S. Government and other customers in future periods, which will be included in RMS' operating results.
-As of June 30, 2019, we have paid approximately \$59 million in severance payments associated with these actions.
+As of September 29, 2019, we have paid approximately \$65 million in severance payments associated with these actions.
+In addition, we have recovered a significant portion of these payments through the pricing of our products and services to the U.S. Government and other customers, which are included in RMS' operating results.